thismahbub/JavaSwingInventory/README.md

 Report
 ======
-Report design and develop using: iReport and JasperReport
+Report design and development using: iReport and JasperReport

-Change connection info in MyiReportViewer.java
+Change the connection info in MyiReportViewer.java

 Database SQL Backup
 ===================
-Database sql backup added in db folder
+Database SQL backup added in db folder